SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

 next:
   description: ''
 ---
 The [PUDO API](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) and the [PUDO via SFTP](https://docs.intersoftsapient.net/docs/pudo-data-via-sftp#/) solution enhances the convenience of shipping by allowing you to integrate pick-up and drop-off locations into your shipping processes.
 This flexibility offers more choices in how and where you receive you orders.
 Currently, these locations include Post Offices (POL) and Customer Service Points (CSP) via the Local Collect CSV file.
-When you send the [Get PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) request, the data imported from this file is used to determine the available PUDO locations that is returned in the response for your to choose.s
+When you send the [Get PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) request, the data imported from this file is used to determine the available PUDO locations that are returned in the response for your to choose.

 <Image align="center" className="border" border={true} width="400px" src="https://files.readme.io/fc9948cba5b87c15e89ceda1d55fe6f022a938bb2b8661ace1f6f9c9e5572799-Post_office.gif" />

-Royal Mail utilises the **Local Collect** API service to implement and manage this delivery option within its shipping framework.
-Through the API function, the following functions can be facilitated:

-* **Collection point lookup**: enables customers to search for nearby collection points to select the most convenient location for their delivery.
-* **Parcel tracking**: provides updates on the status of the parcel and notifications when it is ready for collection.
-* **Integrations**: allows businesses to offer the **Local Collect** service at the point of sale, so that the customers can  retrieve an up-to-date list of Post Offices and Royal Mail customer service points, where the item can be held awaiting collection, thereby enhancing the overall customer experience and streamlining the shipping process.

 In SAPIENT, the local collect shipments can be created using the Royal Mail [Create Shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) API.